-a) New and revised standards that are effective for annual periods beginning on or after 1 January 2018
+a) New and revised standards effective for annual periods beginning on or from 1 January 2019

 At the date of authorization of these financial statements, certain new standards and amendments and interpretations of existing standards have been published by the IASB.
 All relevant publications have been applied to the Bank's accounting policies in the first period beginning at the effective date of the publication.
-New standards, amendments and interpretations that have not been adopted or listed below are not expected to have a material impact on the Bank's financial statements.
+New standards / amendments have no significant effect over the Bank's financial statements.